Monopoles and Landau-Ginzburg Models I: Introduction

 \subsection{Summary of Results}

-To state our main theorems, let us now describe the setup.
+To state our main theorems, we first outline a monopole Floer theory for 3-manifolds with cylindrical ends.
 Given a compact oriented 3-manifold $Y$ with boundary $\partial Y=\Sigma$, let $g_Y$ be a metric cylindrical near $\Sigma$.
 Set $g_\Sigma\colonequals g_Y|_\Sigma$.
-In \cite{NguyenI, NguyenII}, Nguyen studied the Seiberg-Witten equations directly on the 3-manifold $Y$ and developed analytic foundations for a Floer theory with Lagrangian boundary conditions on $\partial Y$.
+In \cite{NguyenI, NguyenII}, Nguyen studied the Seiberg-Witten equations directly on the 3-manifold $Y$ and laid the analytic foundation for a Floer theory with Lagrangian boundary conditions along $\partial Y$.
 We will work instead with a 3-manifold with cylindrical ends:

 This approach is also adopted in the PhD thesis of Yang \cite{Y99} and in an unpublished manuscript by Mrowka-Ozsv\'{a}th-Yu.
 In the latter case, they investigated Seifert-fibered spaces with some regular fibers removed in attempt to generalize their earlier work \cite{MOY97}.